 Below please find a table outlining a discounted cash flow forecast for CRTO, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Criteo SA ranked in the 69th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 182.33%.
-As for the metrics that stood out in our discounted cash flow analysis of Criteo SA, consider:
+To summarize, we found that Criteo SA ranked in the 66th percentile in terms of potential gain offered.
+Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+The most interesting components of our discounted cash flow analysis for Criteo SA ended up being:

-Criteo SA's weighted average cost of capital (WACC) is 7%; for context, that number is higher than merely 9.35% of tickers in our DCF set.
+Criteo SA's weighted average cost of capital (WACC) is 8%; for context, that number is higher than just 15.63% of tickers in our DCF set.

-CRTO's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than merely 9.35% of tickers in our DCF set.
+CRTO's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than just 15.63% of tickers in our DCF set.